Frequently Asked Questions (FAQ)

 - Well-rounded, motivated and adaptable individual

-The program begins in mid-late August and is a 12-month program.
+The program begins in mid-late August and is a 10-month program ending mid-June.

 A regular job during the internship is impossible, and a part-time job is not recommended.
 Work performance demands are significant during the program, and extended days and weekend availability are often unpredictable.
 The Dietetic Internship Program strongly encourages dietetic interns to seriously consider the impact of working outside of the internship on their ability to successfully complete the internship.

-Interns receive two weeks of vacation during the 12-month program - one week during winter holiday (typically the last week of December), and one week during late Spring/early Summer.
+Interns receive two weeks of vacation during the 10-month program - two weeks during winter holiday (typically the last two weeks of December).

 Please see information about the types of supervised practice rotations interns experience in Rotations.